Tornadoes of 2016: February 15–16 (United States)

-February 23–24
+February 23–24 (United States)

 The second largest February tornado outbreak on record impacted the Gulf Coast and East Coast regions of the United States beginning on February 23.
 The first significant tornadoes of the outbreak moved across southeastern Louisiana and southern Mississippi that evening, leaving significant damage and three deaths.
 The towns of Livingston and Laplace, Louisiana sustained heavy damage from strong EF2 tornadoes, and another EF2 near Purvis, Mississippi killed one person in a mobile home.
 An EF3 tornado also caused major structural damage in Paincourtville, Louisiana before destroying an RV park in Convent, killing two people at that location.
 Three simultaneous waterspouts were observed over Lake Pontchartrain during the event as well.
-Later that night, a large supercell thunderstorm developed over the Gulf of Mexico and moved ashore, producing a destructive EF3 tornado in Pensacola, Florida.
+Later that night, a large supercell thunderstorm developed over the Gulf of Mexico and moved ashore, producing a destructive EF3 tornado in the northern part of Pensacola, Florida.
 The tornado injured three people and destroyed homes, townhouses, apartments, and a GE warehouse.

 The outbreak continued the following day as strong tornadoes impacted the East Coast states of Virginia, Pennsylvania, and North Carolina on February 24, killing four people.
 An EF1 tornado struck the town of Waverly, Virginia, killing three people in a mobile home, including a two-year-old child.
 An EF3 tornado struck the town of Evergreen, Virginia, causing severe damage and killing one person at that location.
 An EF2 tornado caused major damage to homes near Oxford, North Carolina, and another EF2 tornado touched down near White Horse, Pennsylvania, damaging up to 50 structures in the area.
-Another EF3 tornado occurred later that night near the Virginia town of Tappahannock, destroying multiple homes along its path.
+Another long-tracked EF3 tornado occurred later that night near the Virginia town of Tappahannock, destroying multiple homes along its path.
 About 35,000 people in Virginia, 4,000 in Washington, D.C., and 47,000 in the Carolinas lost power due to the storms.
-Seven people were killed by tornadoes during the outbreak, and a total of 61 tornadoes were confirmed.
+In all, there were 61 tornadoes and seven fatalities during the outbreak.

 March

-93 tornadoes were reported in the United States in March, of which 84 have been confirmed.

-March 1
+March 1 (United States)

 An EF2 tornado struck the McCalla, Alabama area, causing major damage to numerous homes and injuring four people.
 An EF0 tornado caused minor tree damage in the northern part of Opelika, Alabama, and another EF0 tornado near Sylacauga, Alabama caused minor damage to homes and destroyed outbuildings.